 Surgeons are only as good as their supporting staff, which includes certified surgical technologists providing medical assistance in the operating room.
-Surgical technologists play an important role for surgeons because they oversee the processes before, during, and after surgery in an operating room.
+Surgical technologists play an important role for surgeons because they oversee processes before, during, and after surgery in an operating room.
 The healthcare industry continues to seek experienced professionals equipped with the knowledge and skills to address the population's evolving medical needs.
 As a result, careers in fields like surgical technology continue to be an attractive career option for many of today's graduates.
 You have a calm nature and are an excellent communicator.
 You likely work well under pressure and are quick to help others out.
 Enroll in the surgical technology program at Central Piedmont and earn an Associate of Applied Science in Surgical Technology.

 What You Will Learn

 Certified surgical technologists oversee a variety of responsibilities before, during and after surgery, including preparing and sterilizing equipment, assisting surgeons, managing instruments and supplies during surgery, caring for surgical patients, and much more.
 In the surgical technology program, you will practice using appropriate instruments and equipment to prepare for surgery.
-You will learn the roles in assisting a surgeon, surgeon’s assistant, register nurses, and other surgery personnel, including sterilization procedures, managing supplies, and providing patient care.
+You will learn the roles in assisting a surgeon, surgeon’s assistant, registered nurses, and other surgery personnel, including sterilization procedures, managing supplies, and providing patient care.
 Course, lab, and clinical work allow you to apply teamwork, moral, legal, and ethical concepts, and management techniques.
 Upon completion of the program, you will be able to:

 - plan and prioritize the essential steps of a surgical procedure